cdoughty77/vagrant-secure-browse/README.md

 Tips
 ====

-* **Disable clipboard sharing** - If using a password management tool(such as keepass), [disable clipboard sharing in virtualbox](http://www.virtuatopia.com/index.php/Configuring_VirtualBox_Virtual_Machine_Settings#Advanced_Settings) to protect any passwords autotyped by the tool from any keylogger watching the clipboard on the host OS.
+* **Disable clipboard sharing** - If using a password management tool(such as keepass), [disable clipboard sharing in virtualbox](http://www.virtuatopia.com/index.php/Configuring_VirtualBox_Virtual_Machine_Settings#Advanced_Settings) to protect any passwords autotyped by the tool from a keylogger watching the clipboard on the host OS.
-* **Use onscreen keyboard for passwords** - Use a virtual onscreen keyboard (such as [onboard in Ubuntu](http://www.iloveubuntu.net/ubuntus-default-virtual-keyboard-onboard-097-released-new-themes-behavior-enhancements-and-numerous)) to type any passwords into the vm, so that the any keylogger on the host OS will only detect mouse clicks instead of the password being entered.
+* **Use onscreen keyboard for secure information** - Use a virtual onscreen keyboard (such as [onboard in Ubuntu](http://www.iloveubuntu.net/ubuntus-default-virtual-keyboard-onboard-097-released-new-themes-behavior-enhancements-and-numerous)) to type any secure information such as credit card detail or passwords into the vm.
+The reason being that the any keylogger on the host OS will only detect mouse clicks instead of the actual data being entered.

 Usage
 =====